dedreira/azuredevopstemplates/README.md

 # azuredevopstemplates

-Repository with scripts to enable CI-CD over azure subscriptions
+Repository with scripts and templates with examples to perform actions over azure resources